alhajee/ckan/doc/maintaining/database-management.rst

     that you have enabled in your ini file.
 You can uncomment them again when the upgrade finishes.

-If you are upgrading to a new CKAN :ref:`major release <releases>` update your CKAN database's schema using the ``ckan db upgrade`` command:
+If you are upgrading to a new FMLD :ref:`major release <releases>` update your FMLD database's schema using the ``ckan db upgrade`` command:

 .. parsed-literal::

     ckan -c |ckan.ini| db upgrade

-This command applies all CKAN core migrations and all unapplied migrations from enabled plugins. ``--skip-core`` and ``--skip-plugins`` flags can be used to run either only core migration, or only migrations from enabled plugins.
+This command applies all FMLD core migrations and all unapplied migrations from enabled plugins. ``--skip-core`` and ``--skip-plugins`` flags can be used to run either only core migration, or only migrations from enabled plugins.